 Samsung Galaxy Note II is here

-Samsung unveiled its second phablet device in a pre-IFA
+.
+After a season of rumours and leaks, Samsung unveiled its second phablet device in a pre-IFA

 press event at Berlin.
 Set to go on sale starting October in 128 markets across the globe, Note II brings quite a few software improvements that were not present in the original Galaxy Note device.

 Let's take a look at these features.